Grignard reagent: Oxidation

 The simple oxidation of Grignard reagents to give alcohols is of little practical importance as yields are generally poor.
-In contrast, two-step sequence via a borane (vide supra) that is subsequently oxidized to the alcohol with hydrogen peroxide is of synthetic utility.

-The synthetic utility of Grignard oxidations can be increased by a reaction of Grignard reagents with oxygen in presence of an alkene to an ethylene extended alcohol.
-This modification requires aryl or vinyl Grignards.
-Adding just the Grignard and the alkene does not result in a reaction demonstrating that the presence of oxygen is essential.
-The only drawback is the requirement of at least two equivalents of Grignard although this can partly be circumvented by the use of a dual Grignard system with a cheap reducing Grignard such as n-butylmagnesium bromide.
+Oxidations of Grignard reagents with oxygen (O_{2}) in presence of an alkene can give an ethylene-extended alcohol.
+This modification requires aryl or vinyl Grignard reagents.
+The Grignard and the alkene do not react, demonstrating that oxygen is essential for the coupling.
+One drawback to this procedure is the requirement of at least two equivalents of Grignard although this can partly be circumvented by the use of a dual Grignard system with a cheap reducing Grignard such as n-butylmagnesium bromide.

 Elimination

 In the Boord olefin synthesis, the addition of magnesium to certain β-haloethers results in an elimination reaction to the alkene.
 This reaction can limit the utility of Grignard reactions.

 Allyl Grignard reagents

 Allyl Grignard reagents exhibit high reactivity and special selectivity compared to alkyl ones.

 Industrial use

 An example of the Grignard reaction is a key step in the (non-stereoselective) industrial production of Tamoxifen (currently used for the treatment of estrogen receptor positive breast cancer in women):